cccyz/NIR2RGB/README.md

 2. If you only want to go through our model, we suggest to download the processed [Dataset](https://drive.google.com/file/d/1IoMJ7a0LidpMywXDmfJa3m8oifGHkq8O/view?usp=sharing) and unzip it into `datasets/`.
 More details see `datasets/readme.txt`.

-## TLM
+## Target Loss Minimization (TLM)

 ### Training phase
 1.
     ```
-    python train.py --dataroot path/to/the/datasets/icvl --name experiment_name
+    python train.py --dataroot path/to/the/datasets/icvl/train --name experiment_name
     ```

 2. On training image outputs and model are stored in `checkpoints/experiment_name`, if you have multi GPUs, using `--gpu_ids 0` to specify the gpu you want to use.

-### Testing
+### Testing phase

-First, make sure that the data in  `code/datasets/icvl/test` folder is avaliable.
+1. First, make sure that the data in `datasets/icvl/test` folder is avaliable.

-#### Pretrained models
+2. Pretrained model:

 |  Dataset    | Camera   | Model Link     |
 |-------------|------------|-------------------|
 | icvl |  15S5C |[model](https://drive.google.com/file/d/12Z8x_6KEpDKzEfFSXyy0eSdfA6oFEt71/view?usp=sharing)    |

-#### Translation
+3. Translation:

 After the training step, or download the pretrained model and put them in `checkpoints/experiment_name` folder.

-Run the following command to translate NIR images to RGB images
+Run the following command to translate NIR images to RGB images:

-    python train.py --dataroot path/to/the/datasets/icvl --name experiment_name
+    python test.py --dataroot path/to/the/datasets/icvl/test --name experiment_name

-The results are stored in `results/experiment_name` folder. the output contain the translation result, original nir image and rgb image
+The results are stored in `results/experiment_name` folder.

-### RVM
+## RGB Variance Maximization (RVM)

-Run the following command to see the results of RVM with 3 cameras
+Run the following command to see the results of RVM with 3 cameras:

     python util/rvm.py